codr7/sw/README.md

 `:` expects to be positioned between an identifier and a body, which is anything  up until `;`.
 The body is evaluated once for every reference to the name at emit time with trailing forms in reverse order on the stack. `,` may be used to evaluate a form.

+### Macros

 By default, definitions are macros.
 Also by default, macros expect to be called in prefix position, name before arguments.
 Since we're operating at emit time, run time values can't be evaluated.
+The argument list is optional.

 ```
 is-42: , 42 =;